csyhuang/hn2016_falwa/docs/source/Plot Utilities.rst

 Plot Utilities
 ===============

 .. warning::
-    This module uses `matplotlib`, which is not included in the dependencies of this package.
+    This module uses `matplotlib` and `cartopy`, which are not included in the dependencies of this package.

 .. automodule:: plot_utils
    :members: